-Subsequent to year-end, the Company issued \$100 million of privately placed bonds to re-finance the maturity of its Series E Revenue bonds.
-The new Series H bonds are due February 2033 and bear interest at 4.788% per annum.
+In March 2023, the Company issued \$100 million of privately placed bonds to re-finance the maturity of its Series E revenue bonds.
+The Series H bonds are due March 2033 and bear interest at 4.788% per annum.
 Interest payments are due semi-annually.